-The annual online availability of the Free Application for Federal Student Aid (FAFSA) in October means that many rising high school juniors and seniors have to rethink their college and financial aid application timeframes.
+The annual online availability of the Free Application for Federal Student Aid (FAFSA) starting in October means that many rising high school juniors and seniors have to rethink their college and financial aid application timeframes.
 While these steps might previously have been completed at a more leisurely pace, there is now a lot more pressure to be ready to apply by October.
-This means you need to finalize your college list earlier than ever, and you should make plans to visit the campuses of your top choices during the summer.
+This means you need to finalize your college list earlier than ever and you should make plans to visit the campuses of your top choices during the summer.

 Beyond looking at financial considerations, one way to narrow down the choice of colleges is to schedule some campus visits.
 An in-person review will give you a really good idea of whether or not a particular school will be a good fit for you.

 It is best to visit your college possibilities with your parents, but you can also go with the families of other classmates who are interested in the same colleges as you are.
 Many campuses offer special weekends or guided tours to help you feel more welcome.

 Try to visit the campus of at least the top three schools on your list so you can get an in-person feel for them.
 Websites and online videos can take only you so far.

 Plan Your Campus Visits

 There are certain things to put on your list of activities when scheduling your on-campus summer visits.
 Put together an agenda that includes scheduling a campus tour led by someone from the school, if they're available during the summer months.

 If you have no option but to do a self-led campus tour, include the following tasks on your list:

-- Survey classrooms in the buildings for your degree program, such as the school of business.
+- Survey classrooms in the buildings for your degree program.

 - Visit the main school library and any libraries that are specific to your degree program.